globaleaks/whistleblowing-software/appliance/README.md

 * [Vagrant](https://github.com/globaleaks/GLAppliance/tree/master/Vagrant)
 * [Docker](https://github.com/globaleaks/GLAppliance/tree/master/Docker)

-Basically thanks to the above solution it would be possible to:
+Thanks to one of the above solutions it is possible to:

 * Easily instantiate GlobaLeaks Demos;
 * Perform Manual and Automatic Unit Testing;